Best Practices for New Product Introduction (NPI)

 NPI processes encompass the activities required to get a product to market.
-New product introduction processes affect many teams, product lines, and supply chain partners that are required to design, develop, test, produce, and ship products as team move from early concepts to prototypes to production.
+New product introduction processes affect many teams, product lines, and supply chain partners that are required to design, develop, test, produce, and ship products as teams move from early concepts to prototyping and volume production.

 Establishing a solid, unified plan for NPI will help you meet cost, quality, and scheduling goals—while eliminating costly mistakes that can lead to excessive scrap and rework or customer complaints.
-A good NPI process is the foundation any successful product launches and helps boost sales, customer satisfaction, and revenue growth.
+A good NPI process is the foundation of any successful product launch and helps boost sales, customer satisfaction, and revenue growth.
 The NPI process typically follows the below phases and requires input from a cross-functional team to progress to the next phase.

-Check out our Guide to New Product Introduction for even more free advice on essential elements of the NPI process.
+Check out more of our Best Practices for New Product Introduction articles for additional insights on essential elements of the NPI process.